CloudWebManage/cwm-worker-ingress/README.md

 redis-cli set "worker:available:${DOMAIN}" ""
 ```

-Set domain internal host name to cwm-worker-test.com (You should also set an internal IP for it in /etc/hosts)
+Set domain internal host name to cwm-worker-test.com (You should also set an internal IP different then 127.0.0.1 for these domains in /etc/hosts)

 ```
-redis-cli set "worker:ingress:hostname:${DOMAIN}" "cwm-worker-test.com"
+redis-cli set "worker:ingress:hostname:${DOMAIN}" '{"http":"cwm-worker-test-http.com","https":"cwm-worker-test-https.com"}'
 ```

 Set domain error